GabrielQueirozNunes/creating_ssh_keys_standard_edition/README.md

 ![alt text](./assets/SSH-KEY.png)

-# The easiest way to set your ssh key.
+# The easiest way to set your ssh key

 ## Go to your user home